HariboDev/serverx/README.md

                             h-1|sa-east-1>
   -s, --state=<option>...   [default: all] Only get servers of in a specific state(s)
                             <options: pending|running|stopping|stopped|shutting-down|terminated>
-  --no-refresh              Don't refresh the cache of known servers
+  --use-cache               Use the local instances cache file

 DESCRIPTION
   Display AWS servers